iD Mobile review 2025: our expert view on the network

 You’ll inevitably run into issues with your plan on any network.
 So it’s good to make sure the network you want to join are good at resolving their customers’ problems before joining them.

-The first way to see how good a network are at helping their customers is by looking at how many complaints Ofcom receive about them.
-In their latest report, Ofcom received 4 complaints per 100,000 customers on iD.
+The first way to check how good providers are at helping their users is by checking how many complaints Ofcom receive about them.
+In the latest report, Ofcom show 3 complaints per 100,000 customers on iD.

 If you’re someone that wants to get help over the phone, iD won’t be the best choice for you.
 But they do have a forum page with lots of questions answered and their app is very useful for managing your account.